Essentials of Coop Membership

 How to Be a Good Shopper

 Okay, getting hungry?
 Are you ready to go shopping?
-Before you do let’s do a quick rundown of the ins and outs of shopping at the Coop:
+Before you do, let’s do a quick rundown of the ins and outs of shopping at the Coop:

 • CHECK IN WITH THE ENTRANCE WORKER.
 Always scan your membership card at the entrance desk before you shop or work.

 • PAY IMMEDIATELY FOR CHECKED-OUT GROCERIES.
 Groceries that have been checked out must be paid for immediately.
-If you need an exception to this rule (to go the ATM, for example), please speak to a staff member.
+If you need an exception to this rule (to go to the ATM, for example), please speak to a staff member.

 • DON’T SHOP AT THE COOP FOR NON-COOP MEMBERS.
 As a member, you may not purchase groceries for non-members.
 One member may purchase groceries for another member as long as both members’ shopping privileges are current.

 • The Coop DOES NOT accept credit cards.
-We accept PIN-based debit and bank cards, cash, EBT (Snap) and manufacturers’ coupons.
+We accept PIN-based debit and bank cards, cash, EBT (Snap), and manufacturers’ coupons.
 We also accept Apple and Google Pay as long as it’s linked to your debit card, not your credit card.

 Other Resources